revrt.routing.cli.point_to_point.compute_lcp_routes#

 Run least-cost path routing for pairs of points

-Given a table that defines start and end points (via latitude and longitude inputs; see the route_table parameter), compute the least-cost paths (LCPs) between each pair of points using the cost layers defined in the cost_layers parameter.
+Given a table that defines start and end points (via latitude and longitude inputs; see the route_table parameter), compute the least-cost paths (LCPs) between each pair of points using the routing layers defined in routing_options.

 - Parameters: